oscar-barlow/bank-tech-test/ReadMe.md

 # Bank Tech Test

 ## Brief
-Create an app, usable though a REPL, that implements a very-much-simplified banking interface;
+Create an app, usable though a REPL, that implements a very-much-simplified banking interface:

-and that prints out a statement in a very particular format.
+* You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
+(You don't need to implement a command line interface that takes input from STDIN.)
+* Deposits, withdrawal.
+* Account statement (date, amount, balance) printing.
+* Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ## User Stories